Skip to content

 Adding contaminant databases

 By default, the command prompts for a path to contaminant reference files.
-If provided, it adds common contaminant screens (E. coli, PhiX, rRNA, adapters, etc.):
+If provided, it adds common contaminant screens (E. coli, PhiX, rRNA, adapters, etc.).

-seqnado genomes fastqscreen --contaminant-path /path/to/contaminant_refs
+seqnado genomes fastqscreen --contaminant-path ./fastqscreen_reference

 # Skip contaminants entirely